farihatamboli/deep-learning-classifier/README.md

 # Diagnosing Diabetic Retinopathy (Binary Classification)

-This repo recreates a 2024 course project that trains models to detect diabetic retinopathy (DR) from retina images using the Kaggle EyePACS dataset (or a compatible resized variant).
+This repo recreates a 2023 course project that trains models to detect diabetic retinopathy (DR) from retina images using the Kaggle EyePACS dataset (or a compatible resized variant).
+Please read the PDF for a full overview of the project.

 ## What it does
 - Loads retina images + labels (0–4)